kinik93/makefile-basics/README.md

     printf("Hello from a useless function\n");
 }
 ```
-and finally we write a simple main source file that invoke a function defined in the fakeHeader
+and finally we write a simple [main.c](https://github.com/kinik93/makefile-basics/blob/main/main.c) source file that invoke a function defined in the fakeHeader
 ```c
 #include "fakeHeader.h"